 Ask your host how you can help out.
 From setting the table, doing the dishes, walking the dog, cooking or even picking up their dry cleaning on your way back from a walk, do as much as you can.
 Your host had to sacrifice time to prepare for you, help them out by saving them some time or taking care of them a little.
 Every little thing counts.

 Clean Up After Yourself

 This is one that our parents tried to teach us when we were growing up.
 Make your bed, clean the bathroom sink after you shave, take your dirty dishes to the kitchen and so on.
 Make sure you leave the place as clean as you found it.
 I always ask the host what they want me to do with dirty towels and sheets on the day of my departure.
 Some tell me to leave it as is and some say just toss it in the laundry.
 No one likes a messy guest!

 Say Thank You

-After your trip make sure you call, text or send an actual thank you note to share your sincere appreciation.
+After your trip makes sure you call, text or send an actual thank you note to share your sincere appreciation.
 Receiving those cards always brightens my day.
-I have had a few friends leave me thank you cards the day they leave.
+I have had a few friends leave me to thank you cards the day they leave.
 They were left in the guest room, next to the coffeemaker or on my bathroom mirror.
 These notes were the best surprises and, in most cases, I’ve found them within a few hours of their departure.
 It made me miss them and look back fondly on their stay.
 You can always send or leave a little gift behind too.
 No matter how you do it, just be sure that you thank your host for all that they have done for you.